Common Questions

 How will this be different from past counseling experiences?

-Nothing is more important than feeling safe and understood.
-Counseling is unlikely to be helpful unless you connect with your therapist on this level.
 All the experience and training in the world can’t overcome the importance of a good connection with your therapist.
 Finding a therapist you feel comfortable with can be a challenge.
 We will match you with a therapist who is compassionate, and highly qualified to help you achieve well-being.

 Oregon Counseling is here to help you find the best connection with a licensed counselor.
 We believe that it is extremely important to discuss your expectations for counseling with your therapist early on and be honest with him/her about whether or not you feel as though your expectations are being met as the process develops.